kinikepike1/ProjectShowcase/WhatABookProject/README.md

 Python was used for this project and some credetials have been removed for security purposes.

-<a href="https://github.com/kinikepike1/ProjectShowcase/tree/main/WhatABookProject" target="_blank" rel="noopener noreferrer">Full repo</a>
+<a href="https://github.com/kinikepike1/ProjectShowcase/tree/main/WhatABookProject/WhatABook_SQL_Creation.pdf" target="_blank" rel="noopener noreferrer">SQL Creation Documentation</a>